ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 # Technology Considerations {#technology-considerations}

 This section documents some design decisions that were made in the development of DMARC.
-Specifically, addressed here are some suggestions that were considered but not included in the design.
+Specifically addressed here are some suggestions that were considered but not included in the design, with explanatory text regarding the decision.
-This text is included to explain why they were considered and not included in this version.

 ##  S/MIME {#s-mime}